BlueCyro/FourierForge/README.md

 ## Installation

-Simply go to the releases page, download the latest DLL, and place it in the `nml_mods` folder in your Neos installation directory.
+Simply go to the [releases](https://github.com/RileyGuy/FourierForge/releases) page, download the latest DLL, and place it in the `nml_mods` folder in your Neos installation directory.

 ## Usage

-If you're not a developer, you can skip this section and just drop your FFT stream into a pre-made visualizer of your choice.
+If you're not a developer, you can skip the next section and just drop your FFT stream into a pre-made visualizer of your choice.
 In fact, you can use an example I've made myself by copying the following link into your neos window and saving the public folder:

 `neosrec:///U-Cyro/R-83292499-ad47-4422-9c6b-6419ddbf5276`